Undergraduate degree course in Computer Science with Study Abroad MSci I102:

 - Required subjects and grades:

-- A level Mathematics or Computing.
-Minimum Mathematics requirement: GCSE grade B. You must also pass the practical element of any reformed science A levels which include Biology, Chemistry and Physics taught from 2015.
+- A level Mathematics at grade A. You must also pass the practical element of any reformed science A levels which include Biology, Chemistry and Physics taught from 2015.

 General Studies or or Critical Thinking not accepted.

 International Baccalaureate Diploma: 7, 6, 6 required at Higher Level (including 6 in Mathematics or Computing/Computer Science), with a minimum of 32 points overall.
 We also require 5 in SL Mathematics (if not offered at Higher Level) and 5 in Standard Level English.